TechSeePublic/pr-reviewer/README.md

      }
      ```

-5. **Model Access**
+5. **Model Access** ⚠️ **CRITICAL**
-   - Enable model access in AWS Bedrock console
+   - **You MUST enable model access in AWS Bedrock console before using any models**
-   - Go to AWS Console → Bedrock → Model access
+   - Go to AWS Console → Bedrock → Model access → Manage model access
-   - Request access for the models you want to use
+   - Request access for the models you want to use (e.g., Claude 3.5 Sonnet, Claude 3 Haiku)
+   - Wait for approval (usually instant for most models)
+   - **Common Error**: `AccessDeniedException: Your account does not have an agreement to this model`

 **Debug Steps**:
 1. Test AWS credentials locally: `aws sts get-caller-identity`